About

 Hugonomy is actively looking for collaborators, advisors, and investors who believe people need better ways to stay in control of their thinking while using AI.

 Seeking seed-stage investors for 2026–2027.
-Enterprise AI governance is a $68B market by 2035.
+Enterprise AI governance & compliance is projected to reach $68.2B by 2035 (Market.us, 2025).

 Reach outActively looking for technical specialists in cognitive science, ML, and browser extension development.